HenrikJoreteg/parse-dob/README.md

 ## Change log

+- `1.0.0`: Considered stable.
+In use in app.
 - `0.0.4`: Prevent future dates of any kind
 - `0.0.3`: Better handling of bad input.
 - `0.0.2`: Fixed handling of empty input.
 Improved JS doc for export.